DyFFPAD: Dynamic Fusion of Convolutional and Handcrafted Features for Fingerprint Presentation Attack Detection: Experimental Setup

 \subsection{\textbf{Ablation Study}}

-In order to compare the performance of the proposed model with handcrafted features, LPQ image descriptor, and existing DenseNet classifier we have trained the corresponding DNN or CNN models.
-The handcrafted features and LPQ are used for the training of a DNN while DenseNet-121 is trained on original fingerprint samples.
-The performance of the individual models and the proposed model is validated using LivDet 2017 which is a challenging database.
-The findings of this experiment are reported in Table \ref{tab: Ablation}.
-Table \ref{tab: Ablation} clearly indicates the supremacy of the DyFFPAD over the DNNs trained with LPQ, Handcrafted features along with LPQ, and DenseNet classifier.
-The proposed DyFFPAD models attain an overall classification accuracy of 96.55\% as compared with 72.21\% (LPQ+DNN), 90.91\% (LPQ+Handcrafted+DNN) and 93.64\% (DenseNet-121 classifier).
-The performance is also compared using Receiver Operating Characteristic (ROC) curve which is depicted in Fig. \ref{ROC_Cur}.
+To assess, the performance of the proposed model with handcrafted features, LPQ image descriptor, and DenseNet classifier, we have trained the corresponding DNN and CNN models.
+The handcrafted features and LPQ obtained from the fingerprint samples are used for the training of DNN while DenseNet-121 is trained on original fingerprint samples.
+The performance of the individual models and the proposed model is validated using LivDet 2017 which is a challenging database since it contains spoof samples of different materials in training and testing sets.
+The results of this experiment are presented in Table \ref{tab: Ablation} which clearly indicates the supremacy of DyFFPAD over the DNN trained with LPQ, DNN trained with handcrafted features and LPQ, and the DenseNet classifier.
+The dynamic ensemble of handcrafted and deep features empowers the model to attain better classification accuracy irrespective of the materials used for the fabrication of spoofs.
+The proposed DyFFPAD models attain an overall classification accuracy of 96.55\% as compared with 79.12\% (LPQ+DNN), 75.93\% (Handcrafted+DNN), 90.91\% (LPQ+Handcrafted+DNN) and 93.64\% (DenseNet-121 classifier).
+The performance comparison of the aforementioned models with DyFFPAD is also shown using the Receiver Operating Characteristics (ROC) curve which is depicted in Fig. \ref{ROC_Cur}.
+ROC curve represents relationship between True Positive Rate (TPR) and False Positive Rate (FPR) and is essential in measuring the performance of a machine/deep learning model.
+The Area Under the Curve (AUC) represents the region enclosed by the plot of the FPR versus TPR.
+A larger AUC indicates the better proficiency of the model while classifying the input samples.